07 Feb #AmEditing: Is there anything more tedious?

 This is how I’m feeling right now as I comb the manuscript of my novel, In the Fullness of Time for errors, for what seems like the umpteenth time, before releasing it for publication.
 My beloved work, which I had so much fun writing over the past sixteen months–I’ll gag if I have to read another word of it again.

 But after completing a second reading since Friday, I had found eighteen errors in the finished interior proof from CreateSpace.
 At this point, making changes becomes even more tedious, as well as expensive.
-Each correction must be entered onto a spreadsheet and submitted for change; each change comes with a charge.
+I must enter each correction onto a spreadsheet and submit it for change.
+And, each change comes with a charge.

-For example, I had used the term woman suffrage in my characters’ dialogue to refer to the women’s suffrage movement, because that’s how I saw it referenced in publications from the early 1900’s.
-In the Fullness of Time is a historical novel and I wanted to maintain historical accuracy.
+For example, I had used the term woman suffrage in my characters’ dialogue to refer to the women’s suffrage movement.
+That’s how I saw it referenced in publications from the early 1900’s.
+Since In the Fullness of Time is a historical novel, I wanted to maintain historical accuracy.

 To correct inconsistencies discovered on this last reading–virtually changing an a to an e, and removing an apostrophe–required entering the following information onto the spreadsheet: